-To get to here, you’ll need to fly into Punta Cana International Airport.
-From there, it’s about a one-hour drive.
+To get here, you'll need to fly to Punta Cana International Airport.
+From there, it's about a one-hour drive.
 Despite its close proximity to the bustling resort town, Michès truly feels like a world away with its unspoiled beaches, nearby mountains, and beautiful flora.

 Read More: Everything to See and Do in Punta Cana

 Unlike in Punta Cana, the beaches in Michès are pretty much untouched — which means you can enjoy turquoise waters, sugar-sand shorelines, and palm-tree shaded areas sans the crowds.
 Playa Costa Esmeralda (which is where Club Med is located) is a popular hotspot for tourists.
 Other nearby beaches include Playa El Limón (a secluded, three-kilometer beach surrounded by coconut trees; in the spring, look out for sea turtles) and Playa El Morón.